RBornat/jape/distrib/utf8_encoder/README_encoder.txt

 README file for text encoding
 $Id$

+0. Unless you have been using Jape forever and made some theories in the old Konstanz or Laura encodings you needn't bother with this.

 1. Background

 Jape used to use custom 8-bit fonts, exploiting the 128 characters coded